roma-glushko/genart-prompts/artists.md

 ## Hyperrealism

-- Yasutomo Oka
+- by Yasutomo Oka
-- Ali Cavanaugh
+- by Ali Cavanaugh
-- Roberto Ferri
+- by Roberto Ferri
-- Yigal Ozeri
+- by Yigal Ozeri

 ## Portrait photography

-- David LaChapelle
+- by David LaChapelle
-- Alessio Albi
+- by Alessio Albi
-- Corbin Gurkin
+- by Corbin Gurkin
-- Brian Ingram
+- by Brian Ingram
-- Annie Leibovitz
+- by Annie Leibovitz